 ‘Bootstrap your way to success!’ is really a motivational and inspirational read for the young generation, especially folks like me who want to put their thoughts to work or start a new business but have to live by constraints.
 It was an amazing piece.
 Keep writing and keep inspiring.

 ‘Bootstrap your way to success!’
 I absolutely loved this topic because it made go ahead with my business idea of working on an organic and health juice retail chain in Gujarat.
 Could you please tell me more about how to go about my idea?
 Thanks.

 The article ‘Chained to succeed’ was too good.
 I thought you could have added one more point in the article – Interest!
 Interest automatically gives birth to passion.
 And only passion will not only help inculcate commitment towards something but will also teach you to enjoy your work.

 Good evening.
 I’m pursuing an MBA from IIPM Mumbai.
 I really liked the topic on which you’ve written (“BOOTSTRAP”).
 After reading your piece, I have been encouraged to think in a bootstrap way hereon.
 Thanks for giving such brilliant ideas to students like us!

 Hello Dr. Rajita.
 Your column in Oct’12 BBF (‘It’s common sense silly’) is much appreciated among all others.
 I have always admired your style of writing and also the topics you focus on.
 Nike’s branding strategy in the Olympics was really an inspiring instance.

 Shams, British American Tobacco, Bangladesh

-Hi Rajita: Nice article published in Brand Forum.
+Hi Dr. Rajita: Nice article published in Brand Forum.
 Keep writing.